Caleb (Buffy the Vampire Slayer): Character biography

 As revealed through his conversations with the First Evil, Caleb was a defrocked priest and serial killer responsible for the deaths of at least two girls, whom he lured with his sermons and charms.
 By the time of his appearance in the show, he is acting as a lieutenant to the First.

 Despite not appearing until the last five episodes of the series, the character is revealed to be one of the prime movers for the events of the seventh season.
 In an effort to eliminate all threats to the First Evil's resurgence, he directed hordes of Bringers to systematically kill Potential Slayers around the world.
 He also ordered the bombing of the Watchers' Council Headquarters in London, causing the deaths of Quentin Travers and all current Watchers and Council Operatives present, and arranged for a prisoner to attack Faith in a Los Angeles prison.

 In the episode "Dirty Girls," Caleb attacks the Scooby Gang in person.
 He murders two potential Slayers, Molly and Dianne.
 He also breaks the arm of another (Rona), and effortlessly defeats Buffy, Faith, and Spike.
 Before the Gang retreats, he also violently blinds Xander in one eye by forcing his thumb into his left eye socket.

-The character later dies in the last two episodes of the series.
-In "End of Days" and "Chosen".
+The character later dies in the last two episodes of the series, "End of Days" and "Chosen".